 II.
 Introduction

 The population of the Chesapeake Bay Watershed has doubled since 1950 and is currently approaching 18 million people (Chesapeake Bay Program 2015).
 As a result, increases in urban and agricultural land use have led to higher concentrations of nutrient runoff into the Chesapeake Bay and its estuaries (Ondrusek et al 2012).
 High concentrations of nitrogen and phosphorus in the water trigger the excessive growth of algae, known as Harmful Algal Blooms, or HABs (Ondrusek et al 2012).
-HABs have costly, negative impacts on water quality in the Chesapeake Bay.
-They form a film on top of the water, thus blocking sunlight necessary for photosynthetic activity in other beneficial organisms (Gilbert et al 2005).
+HABs have costly, negative impacts on water quality in the Chesapeake Bay,hey form a film on top of the water, thus blocking sunlight necessary for photosynthetic activity in other beneficial organisms (Gilbert et al 2005).
 Additionally, as the algae die and decompose, they drastically decrease dissolved oxygen in the water (Gilbert et al 2005).
 By blocking sunlight and decreasing dissolved oxygen, entire ecosystems are negatively impacted and thrown out of balance by HABs.

 HABs pose a threat to human health and well-being as well.
 They produce harmful, unpleasant smelling toxins that mutate underwater organisms and contaminate shellfish and oysters, making them unsafe for human consumption (Backer and McGillicuddy 2006).
 HABs often require beach closures to ensure safety.
 Communities also report massive fish mortality events during the bloom season from July to September, and oyster larvae are less likely to survive when HABs are present (Reese).
-As fishing, oyster harvesting, and tourism are three major economic industries for Virginia’s coastal communities, HABs pose serious threats to the economic security of the area (Chesapeake Bay Foundation 2015).
+As fishing, oyster harvesting and tourism are three major economic industries for Virginia’s coastal communities, HABs pose serious threats to the economic security of the area (Chesapeake Bay Foundation 2015).

 Actors on the local, state, and federal level are all concerned with the degraded water quality of the Chesapeake Bay.
 The Clean Air and Water Act of 1972 and President Obama’s Chesapeake Bay Executive Order of 2009 set water quality parameters and highlight the importance of restoring the health of the Chesapeake Bay.
-On the State level, a HAB Task Force comprised of representatives from the Virginia Department of Health, Virginia Institute of Marine Science (VIMS), Virginia Department of Environmental Quality (DEQ), the Marine Resource Commission, and Old Dominion University is tasked with identifying, monitoring, and researching HABs in an attempt to improve the water quality of the Chesapeake Bay.
+On the State level, a HAB Task Force, comprised of representatives from the Virginia Department of Health, Virginia Institute of Marine Science (VIMS), Virginia Department of Environmental Quality (DEQ), the Marine Resource Commission, and Old Dominion University, is tasked with identifying, monitoring, and researching HABs in an attempt to improve the water quality of the Chesapeake Bay.
 They focus on Virginia’s Chesapeake Bay, the James River, the York River, the Elizabeth River, and Mobjack Bay (Department of Environmental Quality 2015).

 The HAB Task Force maintains 20 fixed testing stations throughout the region where various water quality parameters (chlorophyll-a content, salinity, temperature and turbidity), genetic molecular analysis, and HAB/phytoplankton identification tests are conducted monthly from May to November (Department of Environmental Quality 2015).
-Additionally, community members are encouraged to utilize a 24-hour HAB hotline that has been established for to report suspicious colors, smells, or fish kills (Virginia Institute of Marine Science 2015).
-When a HAB is detected or reported, the response team collects samples that are analyzed at different institutions depending on the nature of the report.
-Then, the VA Health Department determines future actions based on guidelines set by the Clean Water Act and State of VA Water Quality Standards (Department of Environmental Quality 2015).
+Additionally, community members are encouraged to utilize a 24-hour HAB hotline that has been established to report suspicious colors, smells, or fish kills (Virginia Institute of Marine Science 2015).
+When a HAB is detected or reported, the response team collects samples that are analyzed at different institutions depending on the nature of the report, then, the VA Health Department determines future actions based on guidelines set by the Clean Water Act and State of VA Water Quality Standards (Department of Environmental Quality 2015).

-While these resources exist, the total area of the Bay is too large to continuously monitor and current methods do not allow for the desired real-time monitoring of the area.
-A more efficient and cost-effective method of identifying and studying HABs is necessary to assist local, state, and federal agencies and research institutions in their efforts to protect the Chesapeake Bay.
+While these resources exist, the total area of the Bay is too large to continuously monitor, and current methods do not allow for the desired real-time monitoring of the area.
+A more efficient and cost-effective method of identifying and studying HABs is necessary to assist local, state and federal agencies, and research institutions in their efforts to protect the Chesapeake Bay.